The Gospel According to Ezekiel, Chapter 29

 0:00

-Context of Judgment on the Nations
+Context of God's Judgment on the Nations

-We are in the midst of a context that has been dealing with God's judgment of the nations since around chapter 25.
-He is pronouncing judgment against the surrounding nations.
-Some focus remains on the Israelites, the exiles.
-In fact, we could argue that all focus is really on the exiles.
-God is teaching these prophecies to bear on the lives of the exiles and Israelites.
-God's primary concern is the remnant, the elect, Israel, the exiles, even the remnant scattered abroad that he will gather together.
-We are marching toward the restoration of Israel, God's people, in the chapters ahead.
+Ezekiel 29 is in the midst of a context dealing with God's judgment of the nations since around chapter 25.
+He pronounces judgment against the surrounding nations, with some focus still on the Israelites and the exiles.
+In fact, all of his focus is really on the exiles.
+God is teaching them through these prophecies, bringing them to bear in their lives.
+God's primary concern is the remnant, the elect—Israel, the exiles, and the remnant scattered abroad that he will gather together.

-As we come to chapter 29, the focus shifts from the King of Tyre.
-Judgment was given to Ithobal, enacted by Nebuchadnezzar, and fully fulfilled in Alexander the Great centuries later.
-Now God turns his gaze to Pharaoh, King of Egypt.
-Ezekiel pronounces this prophecy.
-Ezekiel is in exile, yet God has him prophesy against these nations.
-These prophecies will reach the nations, as God holds Ezekiel morally culpable if he does not pronounce judgments against the wicked.
-The main emphasis is for the Israelites to learn from God's judgment on these reprobate nations.
+We are marching toward the restoration of Israel in the chapters ahead.
+But in chapter 29, the focus shifts from the King of Tyre—whose judgment was given to Ithobal and fulfilled by Nebuchadnezzar and later Alexander the Great—to Pharaoh, King of Egypt.
+Ezekiel, in exile, prophesies against these nations.
+These prophecies will eventually reach them, as God holds Ezekiel morally culpable if he does not pronounce these judgments.
+The main emphasis, however, is for the Israelites to learn from God's judgment on these reprobate nations.

-In chapter 29, God shows the Israelites the downfall of pride in Egypt and the necessity of trusting in God seriously.
-We saw pride in the King of Tyre, exalting himself to deity or lordship.
-Ezekiel showed he was merely a man, judged for his pride.
-The same holds for Egypt and Pharaoh.
-God judges Egypt for pride, teaching exiles in 587 BC—and us today—that pride is as ugly as it is.
+Specifically, in chapter 29, God shows the Israelites the downfall of pride in Egypt and the necessity of trusting in God seriously.
+We saw pride in the King of Tyre, who exalted himself to deity or lordship, but God showed him to be merely a man, judged for his pride.
+The same is true for Pharaoh and Egypt.

-Prophecy Against Pharaoh
+Prophecy Against Pharaoh (Ezekiel 29:1-3)

 Son of man, set your face against Pharaoh King of Egypt and prophesy against him and against all Egypt.
-Speak and say, Thus says the Lord God: Behold, I am against you, Pharaoh king of Egypt, the great monster that lies in the midst of his rivers, that says, “My Nile is mine, and I made it.”
+Speak and say, Thus says the Lord God: Behold, I am against you, Pharaoh king of Egypt, the great monster that lies in the midst of his rivers, that has said, “My Nile is mine, and I made it.”

 The Ugliness of Pride